 Remember, don’t worry.
 The first court appearance for the most part sets forth what issues are present in the case and when certain documents need to be turned over to the other party’s attorney.
 There will be other court appearances if you do not settle the case in the interim.
 You should make your attorney aware if you need interim relief in the form of temporary maintenance or child support during the pendency of this action, so your attorney can present the issues to the court.
 You should be aware that the judge may set an interim order during the first court appearance if custody, child support, or maintenance are issues.
 If you have any questions, do not be afraid to ask your attorney before you sign anything, including the PC Form.

-If you are a woman and would like to better understand the divorce process or explore your possible options (legally, practically, financially, and yes, emotionally), we offer free, discrete consultations.
-Click here to schedule your free telephone session, or if you aren’t ready to talk, sign up for our free, six months of email support in the meantime.
+And if you are a woman looking to better understand the divorce process or your possible options (legally, practically, financially, and yes, emotionally), we offer free, discreet consultations.
+Click here to schedule your free telephone session, or if you aren’t ready to talk, sign up for our free, six months of email support.
 We know it’s not easy, but we are here for you when you are ready and want to learn more.